f5devcentral/f5-automation-labs/docs/class1/module3/lab2.rst

    :guilabel:`Tenant Editable` fields are shown.
 Because the true deployment details are filtered from the Tenant, the Service Deployment requires much less **Domain Specific Knowledge**.
-Keep in mind that while the Tenant interface may be simple, you can leverage advanced functionality in the Service Template.
+Keep in mind that while the Tenant interface may be simple, you can still leverage advanced functionality in the Service Template.

    |image53|